Born 1972 Glasgow, Scotland.

 Lecture/Workshop, Arrowmont School of Arts and Crafts, Gatlinburg, TN.

 I moved to Portland from Scotland in the mid-nineties after graduating from the Glasgow School of Art with a B.A. in drawing and painting.
 A few years later I began to experiment with crochet to make my art.
 This traditional process of hand-crafting fabric from loops of yarn with a small hook was originally taught to me at an early age by my Gran.
-As I made my first crocheted works depicting the city of Portland and its people, I developed an intuitive crochet technique and a new kind of art practice.
-My aesthetic stems as much from the traditional home-crafts that were handed down to me as my later fine art training.
+As I made my first crocheted works depicting the city of Portland and its people, I developed an intuitive crochet technique and a new kind of art practice that unites the traditional home-crafts that were handed down to me and my later fine art training.
 Although what I do could be described as painting with yarn, the versatility of my commonplace materials enables me to create tactile objects that reference everyday life while exploring conventions of western fine art and traditional craft.
 My work is large scale and may appear realistic at first, but the saturated colors, textures and hanging threads reveal my process and medium.
-I work directly from photographs and use no sketches or patterns; I look, I work, I unravel and rework until I think I have secured the substance of the representation in my knots.
+I work directly from photographs and use no sketches or patterns; I begin in the middle and work out from there until the piece is complete.
+I look, I work, I unravel and rework until I think I have secured the substance of the representation in my knots.
 The act of crochet itself is meditative and time-consuming, even prosaic and repetitious, but knot-by-knot the images materialize from rows of color and pattern, the products of humble beginnings.
 The walls of my studio are lined with my palette of balls of yarn arranged by color and tone, mostly collected from thrift stores.
 More recently I have also begun to explore different media and dimensions with a stop motion animation of my portrait process, and installation work featuring a new series of three-dimensional masks.
 To date I have completed dozens of large scale crocheted works, often in series, including portraits, nudes, masks, cityscapes, Multnomah County Jail mug shots, as well as commissioned works.